gnujesus/paradisus-real-state-restful-api/README.md

 # Paradisus Real Estate Restful API

 Welcome to the **Paradisus Real Estate Restful API**, a professional and secure RESTful API designed for Real Estate Agencies to efficiently manage property listings, user authentication, and transactions.
-This project utilizes Laravel with JWT (JSON Web Token) authorization via the `jwt-auth` package, ensuring that all interactions are securely authenticated.
+This project utilizes Laravel with JWT (JSON Web Token) authorization via the [`jwt-auth`](https://jwt-auth.readthedocs.io/en/develop/) package, ensuring that all interactions are securely authenticated.

 ## Project Overview

 This API provides a comprehensive solution for managing properties in a real estate environment.
 It includes features such as property listings, updates, deletions, and secure user authentication.

 The current version of the API follows the **Service Oriented Programming** pattern and uses **PostgreSQL** as the database.
 Future plans include moving to **Clean Architecture** to enhance scalability and maintainability for version 2.
+The API adheres to the [JSON:API](https://jsonapi.org/) specification for data structuring and communication.

 ## Features